pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 ### Step 1: Prepare for a scheduled full backup

-The steps to prepare for a scheduled full backup are the same as that of [Prepare for an ad-hoc backup](#prerequisites-for-ad-hoc-backup).
+The steps to prepare for a scheduled full backup are the same as that of [Prepare for an ad-hoc backup](#step-1-prepare-for-an-ad-hoc-backup).

 ### Step 2: Perform a scheduled full backup

-Depending on which method you choose to grant permissions to the remote storage, export your data to a S3-compatible storage by doing one of the following:
+Depending on which method you choose to grant permissions to the remote storage, perform a scheduled full backup by doing one of the following:

 + Method 1: If you grant permissions by importing AccessKey and SecretKey, create the `BackupSchedule` CR, and back up cluster data as described below: